Warning! Some spoilers after Act V are left unmarked. Read at your own risk

 - Heroic Sacrifice: Gave her life to protect Jinsoyun from Mushin's attempt to kill her.
 Unfortunately, this was Mushin's intent all along, as well as triggering Jinsoyun's Start of Darkness.

 - Posthumous Character: According to the Eight Masters, Jiwan's already dead, possibly killed by Jinsoyun.
 Jinsoyun isn't the killer.
 It was actually Mushin who killed her and then blamed Jinsoyun for the crime, causing her StartOfDarkness.

 - Red Baron: Her title as the Righteous Blade.
 It's a hint that she was the original wielder of the Twilight's Edge.

 - Parental Substitute: To Yunma, who is her niece.
-After searching for her for so long, she took her under her with with Lusung's permission.
+After searching for her for so long, she took her under her with Lusung's permission.

 - Silk Hiding Steel: She can kick ass with a smile!
 Jinwong even can't believe that she's actually the hostess of the Mirage.

-- Boobs of Steel: She has one of the biggest bust in the the game compared to the other women on the land, barring Zulia of course.
+- Boobs of Steel: She has one of the biggest bust in the game compared to the other women on the land, barring Zulia of course.